Black Loyalist: Nova Scotia

-Between 1776 and 1785, around 3,500 Blacks were transported to Nova Scotia from the United States, part of a larger migration of about 34,000 Loyalist refugees.
-This massive influx of people increased the population by almost 60%, and led to the establishment of New Brunswick as its own colony in 1784.
-Most of the free Blacks settled at Birchtown, the largest Black township in North America at the time, next to the town of Shelburne, settled by whites.
-There are also a number of Black loyalists buried in unmarked graves in the Old Burying Ground (Halifax, Nova Scotia).
+Between 1776 and 1785, around 3,500 Blacks were transported to Nova Scotia from the United States, part of a more extensive migration of about 34,000 Loyalist refugees.
+This massive influx of people increased the population by almost 60% and led to the establishment of New Brunswick as a colony in 1784.
+Most of the free Blacks settled at Birchtown, the most prominent Black township in North America at the time, next to the town of Shelburne, settled by Whites.
+There are also several Black loyalists buried in unmarked graves in the Old Burying Ground (Halifax, Nova Scotia).

-Among, the descendants of the Black Loyalists are noted figures such as Rose Fortune, a Black woman living in Nova Scotia who became a police officer and a businesswoman.
+Among the descendants of the Black Loyalists are noted figures such as Rose Fortune, a Black woman living in Nova Scotia who became a police officer and a businesswoman.
 Measha Brueggergosman (née Gosman), the Canadian opera and concert singer, is a New Brunswick native and descendant of a Black Loyalist through her father.
 In the closing days of the Revolution, along with British troops and other Black Loyalists, her paternal four-times-great-grandfather and grandmother left the colonies.
-They were resettled in Shelburne with their first child, who had been born free behind British lines in New York.
+They were resettled in Shelburne with their first child, born free behind British lines in New York.

 Commemoration

 The Black Loyalist settlement of Birchtown, Nova Scotia was declared a National Historic Site in 1997.
 A seasonal museum commemorating the Black Loyalists was opened in that year by the Black Loyalist Heritage Society.
 A memorial has been established at the Black Loyalist Burying Ground.
 Built around the historic Birchtown school and church, the museum was badly damaged by an arson attack in 2008 but rebuilt.
-The Society began plans for a major expansion of the museum to tell the story of the Black Loyalists in America, Nova Scotia and Sierra Leone.
+The Society began plans for a major expansion of the museum to tell the story of the Black Loyalists in America, Nova Scotia, and Sierra Leone.